-School Lunches From Around The World
+School Lunches from Around The World

-Kids around the world are preparing to go back to school – that means homework, new friends and — lunch?
+Kids around the world are preparing to go back to school.
+That means homework, new friends and — lunch?
 Yes, that’s right!
 Let’s visit four different countries and see what yummy food the school kids eat every day.

 In Japan, the school lunch ingredients are locally sourced and almost never frozen; in addition, the schools employ nutrition experts that work with kids and teach them the importance of good eating habits.
-Like the children in France, Japanese kids also eat in a community-like setting with their peers, and even their teachers!
+Like children in France, Japanese kids eat in a community-like setting with their peers, and even their teachers!
 The children also wear white hats and robes to serve their classmates, which teaches them teamwork and respect.
 You can expect to find lots of rice, vegetables, fish, soup, and meat on the plate.

 South African school meals have healthy ingredients such as corn, squash, sweet potatoes, and yams.
 There’s also rice, soft porridge, and meat that is sprinkled in with the vegetables.
 A special stew is made called potjiekos (named after a potjie, a three-legged pot), which originated from Dutch settlers.
 The cook puts vegetables, meat, potatoes, and spices into the pot, which is heated by small amounts of wood and twigs.
 After cooking, the result is a delectable stew!